Modeling Causal Mechanisms with Diffusion Models for Interventional and Counterfactual Queries: Experimental Evaluation

 Each simulation generates $n=5000$ samples as training data.
 Let $\hat M$ be a fitted causal model and $M^\star$ be the true causal model, both capable of generating observational and interventional samples, and answering counterfactual queries.
 Each pair of graphs and structural equation type is evaluated for $20$ different initialization, and we report the mean value.
 We provide additional details about our observational, interventional, and counterfactual evaluation frameworks in Appendix~\ref{app: eval_frame}.

 \textbf{Synthetic Experiments Results.} In Table \ref{tab: results}, we provide the performance of all evaluated models for observational, interventional, and counterfactual queries, averaged over $20$ separate initializations of models and training data, with the lowest value in each row bolded.
 The values are multiplied by $100$ for clarity.
-We also provide boxplots of the performances in \cref{fig: box plots ladder random scm}.
+We also provide boxplots of the performances in \cref{fig: box plots ladder random scm} (Appendix~\ref{app: add exp}).

 We see \DCM and ANM are the most competitive approaches, with similar performance on observational and interventional queries.
 If the ANM is the correctly specified model, then the ANM encoding should be close to the true encoding, assuming the regression model fit the data well.
 We see this in the nonlinear setting, ANM performs well but struggles to outperform DCM, perhaps due to the complexity of fitting a neural network using classical models.
+Note thats since observational and interventional queries are inherently easier than counterfactual queries, it is natural that we observe smaller improvements over other baselines.